afzafri/Folder-Unhider/README.md

 # Requirement (For developement)
 - Python 2.7: https://wiki.qt.io/PySide
 - PySide QT Binding: https://www.python.org/download/releases/2.7/
+- Pywin32 (win32api): https://sourceforge.net/projects/pywin32/ - note: some computer already have this installed when you installed Python.
+Just in case it doesn't, download here

 ## Note
 - The GUI was designed using QT Designer.
 I have include the .ui files inside the /res directory